-Deb Gangwish, of Shelton, Neb., serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.
+Deb Gangwish of Shelton, Nebraska, serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington, D.C.

-Gangwish raises 8,000 acres of corn and 3,000 acres of soybeans in central and north central Nebraska.
-She also operates a 2,000 head backgrounding lot and a 500 head cow/calf herd.
+Gangwish raises corn, seed corn and soybeans on a fully irrigated farm in central and north-central Nebraska with her husband Paul, son Trace, son-in-law Dalton, and a great team of a few dozen employees.
 In addition to traditional farming and ranching activities, she and her family run a custom harvest seed operation and a small trucking company.

 Before election to the Corn Board, she served on NCGA’s Freedom to Operate Action Team and Climate Change Task Force.

-A CommonGround Volunteer, Gangwish participates in the Soil Health Partnership and serves as a director on the board of Nebraska Corn Growers Association.
+Gangwish, a CommonGround volunteer, serves as a director on the Nebraska Corn Growers Association board.

 Founded in 1957, the National Corn Growers Association represents nearly 40,000 dues-paying corn growers and the interests of more than 300,000 farmers who contribute through corn checkoff programs in their states.
 NCGA and its 50 affiliated state associations and checkoff organizations work together to help protect and advance corn growers’ interests.